w3f/educhain/README.md

 hosted version of the Polkadot/Substrate Portal:
 [relay chain](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944)
 and [parachain](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9988).

+Please note that if running locally, you must use the URLs given in the terminal when running `pop` (or Zombienet).

 * 🪐 A hosted version is also
 available on [IPFS](https://dotapps.io/).